 Opportunities to present trainings on a variety of mental health topics arise and involve developing and providing such presentations at county-sponsored events as well as various community agencies.
-Developing and recording social media posts and writing articles on mental health topics is also considered an outreach activity.
+Developing and recording social media posts, creating mental health-related activity books, and writing articles on mental health topics is also considered an outreach activity.
 Outreach may also include discussing the services offered at the Youth Services Department at resource events/fairs in the community.